divakar-yadav/Mistral_7B_Inference_with_custom_injected_kernals/README.md

 ---

-# Mistral-7B Custom CUDA Attention – README
+# Mistral-7B Custom CUDA Attention

 End-to-end example project that loads **Mistral-7B** with Hugging Face Transformers, **replaces only the attention score op** `Q·Kᵀ/√d` with your **custom CUDA kernel**, and (optionally) swaps in a custom **A·V** kernel.